StanislavAlexandrov/ableton-samples/README.md

 ## Usage

 on a Mac first run:
 "brew install python-tk"

 then inside the folder that has the script:
 "python3 abletonsamplesFinal.py"

 If you have a lot of projects for further readability you can import the data into Sublime Text and do 'permute lines - unique'.

+## EDIT

-EDIT: New command line version will list ALL the samples from a folder of projects.
+New command line version will list all the samples from a folder of projects.
 On the Mac:

-1. Copy the abletonSamplesFinal_ALL_COMMANDLINE.py file into the root of the directory with your projects
+1. Copy the abletonSamplesFinal_ALL_COMMANDLINE.py file into the root of the directory with your projects.
-2. Open the terminal and go inside the same project directory (cd PATH_TO_YOUR_DIRECTORY) You can drag the folder into the terminal instead of typing.
+2. Open the terminal and navigate to the same project directory using the cd command (e.g., cd PATH_TO_YOUR_DIRECTORY).
+You can also drag the folder into the terminal instead of typing.
-3. In the terminal enter (no quotes): 'python3 abletonSamplesFinal_ALL_COMMANDLINE.py > allSamples.txt'
+3. In the terminal, enter the following command (without quotes): python3 abletonSamplesFinal_ALL_COMMANDLINE.py
-All the sample names with respective directories will be saved to 'allSamples.txt'
+4. The script will now run, printing progress messages to the terminal.
+Once it is complete, all the sample names with respective directories will be saved to a file called allSamples.txt in the same directory.

+Note that you no longer need to redirect the output to allSamples.txt using >, as the script now handles this for you.